TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Code Design61.md

 ####### 2.3.5.1.4.1.1 Method Name

-LoadSceneAsync
+ShowScreen

 ####### 2.3.5.1.4.1.2 Method Signature

+Task ShowScreen(Screen screen, object payload = null)

+####### 2.3.5.1.4.1.3 Return Type

-Task LoadSceneAsync(string sceneName)
+Task

-####### 2.3.5.1.4.1.3 Contract Description
+####### 2.3.5.1.4.1.4 Contract Description

-Must asynchronously load the specified Unity scene, displaying a loading indicator during the transition.
+Asynchronously loads and displays a specific UI screen prefab, hiding any other active screens as necessary.

 ###### 2.3.5.1.4.2.0 Method Name

 ####### 2.3.5.1.4.2.1 Method Name

-ShowView
+ShowDialog

 ####### 2.3.5.1.4.2.2 Method Signature

-Task<T> ShowView<T>(string viewKey, object viewModel = null) where T : class
+Task<DialogResult> ShowDialog(DialogDefinition definition)

+####### 2.3.5.1.4.2.3 Return Type

+Task<DialogResult>

-####### 2.3.5.1.4.2.3 Contract Description
+####### 2.3.5.1.4.2.4 Contract Description

-Must asynchronously load a UI view prefab using its Addressable key, instantiate it, initialize its presenter, and return the presenter instance.
+Displays a modal dialog box and returns a Task that completes when the user makes a choice.
+This is critical for REQ-1-023.

+##### 2.3.5.1.5.0.0 Implementation Guidance

+The concrete implementation (`ViewManager.cs`) should use the IAssetProvider to load screen prefabs asynchronously.
+It needs to manage a stack of active screens to handle layering and back navigation.

 #### 2.3.5.2.0.0.0 Interface Name

 ##### 2.3.5.2.1.0.0 Interface Name

-IEventBus
+IGameBoardView

 ##### 2.3.5.2.2.0.0 File Path

-Assets/App/Presentation/Core/IEventBus.cs
+Assets/App/Presentation/Features/GameBoard/Views/IGameBoardView.cs

 ##### 2.3.5.2.3.0.0 Purpose

-Defines a contract for a global event bus, allowing for decoupled communication between different parts of the application.
-Implements the Observer pattern.
+Defines the contract for the GameBoard's View component.
+It exposes methods for the GameBoardPresenter to command, abstracting away the underlying Unity GameObject and component details.

 ##### 2.3.5.2.4.0.0 Method Contracts